We're Called to Lead the Charge

 There are three things I need to tell you.

 Just because Jesus didn't specifically call out the LGBTQ community, doesn't mean same sex marriage is okay.
-If you will click the link, you will see the proof I have that backs that up.
+If you will click the link above, you will see the proof I have that backs that up.
 And, you will find that I do not condemn those who believe they are attracted to the same sex.
-You're right when you tout a sin is a sin.
+However, God nor Jesus condone them.
+You're just right when you tout a sin is a sin.
+Everyone struggles with something.
+It has to do with "the sins of the father."
+Not God.
+I mean the generations of family that has gone before.
+We'll get into that another day.

 God's views on homosexuality didn't change between the time of the Old Testament and the new age that began when Jesus entered the world.
 Paul wrote on the topic in Romans, 1 Timothy, and 1 Corinthians.
 Jude 1:7 mentions sexual immorality and perversion as well citing Sodom and Gomorrah and surrounding towns as an example of "those who suffer the punishment of eternal fire."
-Don't start sputtering at me.
+Again, don't start sputtering at me.
 I'm not saying they're the only ones getting punished—we all need Jesus or we're suffering the same fate.
+But, God does say that this type of sin is especially abhorrent to him—which makes sense, yeah?
+It goes against his entire plan for creation—be fruitful and multiply.
+That's not possible in same sex relationships.
+That's all there is to it.

 Think hard on the verses listed above from John 15 before you call someone out with a "What Would Jesus Do?"
 (WWJD) slam.
 They may be telling you the truth about the matter after all. "...everything I have learned from My Father I have made known to you.
 You did not choose Me, but I chose you.
 And I appointed you to go and bear fruit—fruit that will remain...